gmisail/moxlang/README.md

 Mox is a programming language which focuses on combining simplicity with power.
 It achieves this by leveraging a simple syntax which compiles directly into C (which in turn compiles into machine code.)
 Since it compiles into C, it is painless to interface with native C code (and for C to interface with Mox code.)
+There is manual memory management, however all pointer manipulation is done under the hood (the compiler manages pointers for you for ease-of-use and safety.)

 Mox's syntax is similar to that of Lua with hints of Java and Haxe.
-There is manual memory management, however all pointer manipulation is done under the hood (the compiler manages pointers for you for ease-of-use and safety.)
+It uses ANTLR4 for generating its lexer and parser, however this dependency may be removed if it is decided to make the compiler self-hosted.
+Until then, ANTLR4 works just fine.

 **Mox in its current state is very much an experiment, and is in no state ready to be used in production.**